 |Tuesday||11:30 a.m. - 5:30 p.m.|

-- Age Policy - The Memory Lab is designated for use by people ages 13 and older.
-Chidren ages 6-12 must be accompanied by a parent or legal guardian at all times.
+- Age Policy - The Digital Memory Lab is designated for use by people ages 13 and older.
+Chidren ages 12 and under must be accompanied by a parent or legal guardian at all times.
 Parental consent is required for ages 17 and younger.

 - Food and Beverages - Food and drink are not allowed in the Lab.
 Food and drink can damage our media equipment as well as attract pests that can damage materials.

-- Saving Your Files - Please save your project files on your own external drive or cloud storage accounts.
-All Memory Lab computers are reset nightly so files cannot be stored on the lab machines without risk of losing data.
+- Saving Your Files - Please save your project files on your own external drive.
+All Digital Memory Lab computers are reset nightly so files cannot be stored on the lab machines without risk of losing data.

-- Storage of Personal Items - Hard drives or other personal items needed for saving or transferring files cannot be stored at the Memory Lab.
-Materials brought to the lab for scanning or analysis must remain with your at all times.
+- Storage of Personal Items - Hard drives or other personal items needed for saving or transferring files cannot be stored at the Digital Memory Lab.
+Materials brought to the lab for scanning or analysis must remain with you at all times.

-- Reserving the Lab - The Memory Lab is open for appointments Monday through Saturday.
+- Reserving the Lab - The Digital Memory Lab is open for appointments.
+Check reservation section above for more details.
 Only one session per user per day.

 Frequently Asked Questions

-The Digital Memory Lab is an innovative space to learn how to access, digitize, and share videos, audio recordings, photographs, and slides.
+The Digital Memory Lab is an innovative space to access, digitize, and share videos, audio recordings, photographs, and slides.

-Knowledgeable library staff and volunteers will be on site, as well as, access to step-by-step instructional guides.
-Attending a Memory Lab Drop-in session is strongly encouraged.
-Upcoming drop-ins can be found in the Library's online calendar.
+All stations will have easy to follow step-by-step instructional guides.
+Knowledgeable library staff and volunteers will also be available for additional assistance.
+Attending a Digital Memory Lab Drop-in session is strongly encouraged for first-time visitors.
+Information on upcoming drop-ins can be found in the Library's online calendar.